 But as viewers in almost 100 countries tuned in to see Frost bring peaceful resolution to yet another household gone wild, few realized that the world’s top nanny was having to do her own strict daily managing – of food, pet and environmental allergies.

-In the summer of 2012, Jo Frost spoke to Allergic Living magazine’s editor Gwen Smith about how she juggles her busy lifestyle – which today includes a new show for the TLC network and a lot of travel – while keeping her asthma and serious allergies under careful control.
+In the summer of 2012, Jo Frost spoke to Allergic Living about how she juggles her busy lifestyle – which included a new show for the TLC network and a lot of travel – while keeping her asthma and serious allergies under careful control.

 Jo Frost: I’m allergic to all nuts, peanuts, crustaceans and rye.
 I have asthma and that’s triggered by tobacco, severe changes in weather, pollen, strong household cleaning products, mold, animal dander, lilies.
 And with perfumes, anything very flowery is a problem for me.